Eugenio Vélez: Los Angeles Dodgers

 In the last game of the season, Vélez grounded out as a pinch hitter in the eighth inning, finishing the year 0-for-37, the most at-bats in a season without a hit by a position player in Major League history.
 He also extended his overall hitless streak to 46 at-bats, breaking the record previously shared by Bill Bergen, Dave Campbell and Craig Counsell.
-On April 8, 2019, Chris Davis of the Baltimore Orioles broke the record when he recorded his 47th consecutive at bat without a hit.
+On April 8, 2019, Chris Davis of the Baltimore Orioles broke the record when he recorded his 47th consecutive at-bat without a hit.

 On October 4, the Dodgers outrighted Vélez to AAA, removing him from the 40-man roster.

 St. Louis Cardinals

 On December 21, 2011, Vélez signed a minor league contract with the St. Louis Cardinals.

-Toronto Blue Jays
+Toronto Blue Jays (second stint)

 Vélez returned to the Blue Jays organization in December 2012 by signing a minor league contract, with a spring training invitation.
 He started the 2013 season on the roster of the Triple-A Buffalo Bisons.
 He was released on July 22.